 **Restaurants, bars & wineries:

 Effective July 13, bars that don't serve meals in Riverside County were ordered closed, and restaurants, wineries and tasting rooms must move all activities outside, or close.
 The County has provided "Guidelines for Safe Reopening."
 Businesses anticipating a reopening are expected to complete and implement a "Safe Reopening Plan" to address employee and customer health measures.
 Businesses are encouraged to implement guidelines available on the county’s website for modifications and other measures to keep employees, customers and clients safe.
-Specific statewide guidance for dine-in restaurants and shopping centers are also available on this site.
+Specific statewide guidance for dine-in restaurants, bars and wineries and shopping centers are also available on this site.
+Also, new, temporary relief measures from the California Department of Alcohol Beverage Control (ABC) to enable licensees with on-sale privileges to reopen their businesses for on-site consumption once in-person dining is allowed to resume.

+**Restaurants, bars & wineries:

+Effective Oct.
+20, dine-in restaurants are not allowed to open indoors.
+Outdoor dining is permitted.
+See guidance for restaurants, wineries and bars from the State of California.
+Businesses are encouraged to implement guidelines available on the county’s website for modifications and other measures to keep employees, customers and clients safe.
+A checklist for reopening bars and wineries and shopping centers are also available on this site.
 Also, new, temporary relief measures from the California Department of Alcohol Beverage Control (ABC) to enable licensees with on-sale privileges to reopen their businesses for on-site consumption once in-person dining is allowed to resume.